coderefinery/testing/_episodes/01-motivation.md

 ## Tests make sure that expected functionality is preserved

 - As projects grow, it becomes easier to break things without noticing immediately
-- In particular for non-modular entangled projects (effects at distance)
-- Testing helps detecting errors early: programming without constantly testing your changes will introduce errors and it is extremely time consuming to detect and fix them
+- Testing helps detecting errors early
 - Interpreted dynamically typed imperative languages need to be tested
 - So do compiled languages but the compiler catches at least some errors
 - Testing is essential for research software because we care about